morjaria/Unit20Homework/README.md

 * Distribute company shares for employees in a "deferred equity incentive plan" automatically.

-Below describes each contract and how to run it
+Below describes each contract and how to run then.

 ## Prerequisities
 Ensure you have the following:
 1. Ganache running and a ethereum network running.
 [Ganache Software](https://www.trufflesuite.com/ganache)